How wilderness is protected

 History of wilderness in NSW

 Wilderness was declared as early as 1982 in NSW but was given greater significance with the enactment of the Wilderness Act 1987.
 Significant increases in wilderness protection occurred in the late 1990s and early 2000s as an outcome of the Regional Forest Agreements processes undertaken at that time.
-By 2010, the state's declared wilderness reached some two million hectares, which is approximately 2.5% of NSW and 30% of all OEH reserves.
+By 2010, the state's declared wilderness reached some two million hectares, which is approximately 2.5 per cent of NSW and 30 per cent of all OEH reserves.

 In 1996, the Government established the Dunphy Wilderness Fund to acquire private land to consolidate and protect wilderness areas.
 The Fund was established in honour of Myles Dunphy (1891-1985), a tireless advocate of the wilderness cause.

-From 1996 to 2006 the Government contributed $11m to the Dunphy Wilderness Fund to acquire 60 freehold and leasehold properties covering 70,000 hectares of land with wilderness values.
-The fund was administered by environmental non-government organisations (NGOs) and OEH.
-NGOs raised $1.5m in public donations in support of the program.
+From 1996 to 2006 the Government contributed $11 million to the Dunphy Wilderness Fund to acquire 60 freehold and leasehold properties covering 70,000 hectares of land with wilderness values.
+The fund was administered by environmental non-government organisations (NGOs) and Office of Environment and Heritage (OEH).
+NGOs raised $1.5 million in public donations in support of the program.
 Purchases through the fund included very large and iconic properties, 'keyhole' properties within reserves and crucial links between isolated reserves, particularly along the Great Dividing Range.

 The acquisition of private and leasehold land with wilderness values is now part of OEH's general land acquisition program, although donations can still be made to various NGOs to support wilderness protection, such as: